scottleechua/scottleechua.github.io/_posts/2025-02-08-googleform-to-rabbitsign.md

 ## Cost
 This workflow runs for as close to free as possible:
 - Google Forms and Apps Script are both free.[^3]
-- The RabbitSign API costs 0.10 USD per document created, and comes with a [consumable free tier](https://www.rabbitsign.com/developer.html) of 10 free documents created via API.
+- The RabbitSign API comes with [10 free documents](https://www.rabbitsign.com/developer.html) created via API, and 0.10 USD per document thereafter.
 - Google Cloud Secret Manager gives you up to 6 active secrets and 10k access operations for free each month under the [Google Cloud Free Tier](https://cloud.google.com/free/docs/free-cloud-features#secret-manager).

 ## Setup